 And while with CBS, Willman provided coverage of the White House, Capitol Hill, the Pentagon and the State Department for CBS Radio stations.
 He also served as field producer and correspondent for a number of major events, from U.S.-Soviet Summits to the bombing of the Murrah Federal Office Building in Oklahoma City.

-Willman currently works as a journalism trainer in South Sudan.
-When not in Africa, he reports on environmental issues.
-He is also a public speaker, and teaches on college campuses on numerous topics, from environmental journalism to media diversity.
+Willman is also a public speaker and lectures on college campuses on numerous topics, from environmental journalism to media diversity.